‘How To Reduce Bloating + Foods That Cause Gas And Bloating’ – Monica May

 That’s why I made a list for you with the ways you can determine whether you have belly fat, or you are bloated.

 Here it is:

 Why Do We Bloat?

 To determine how to reduce bloating, we have to learn what causes gas and bloating in the first place.

-Now, bloating can happen for a number of reasons.
+As I mentioned before, bloating can happen for a number of reasons.

-Here are the most common reasons we bloat:
+Here are the most common reasons we bloat.

 Eating Too Fast

 We’re all in hurry, I know, and we are all hungry AF sometimes and we just can’t help ourselves from wolfing down our meals.

 And trapped air isn’t the only trigger here.